playwright-community/playwright-msteams-reporter/README.md

 This is a Microsoft Teams reporter for Playwright.
 It allows you to send the test results to a Microsoft Teams channel and mention users on failure.

-## Prerequisites

-To make use of this reporter, you need to create a incoming webhook for your Microsoft Teams channel.
-You can find more information on how to do this in the [Microsoft documentation](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=newteams%2Cdotnet#create-an-incoming-webhook).

-> **Info**: You need to copy the `webhook URL` from the configuration as you will need it to configure the reporter.

 Here you can see an example card for successful test results:

 ![Microsoft Teams card for successful test results](./assets/success.png)